10 Best Patagonia Shorts for Running Tested

 There are variations on showing your legs without wearing shorts, take for example the Scottish kilt, a kilt actually manages to look very cool and masculine even if it resembles a skirt.

-The tartan patterns on kilts donates which clan you are from, in ancient times they could identify each other this way, especially during times of conflict.
+The tartan patterns on kilts donate which clan you are from, in ancient times they could identify each other this way, especially during times of conflict.
 Imagine if shorts were patterned this way.

 A word of warning, never tell a big burly Scotsman that his kilt looks like a skirt, it might be the last sentence you ever speak.